jes/notes/philosophy.md

 are different possible pasts.
 And if we are in the chess-multiverse where all possible games of chess are played out, then this position in fact came from *all* of its possible histories, not just one.
 (Modulo the threefold repetition stuff etc.)

+Interesting consequences are that we may live in a world in which a person was murdered by 2 different people in 2 different histories.
+For reality to truly converge into a single present, you'd need something like both of the murderers die or otherwise forget that they did it and otherwise live their life identically, but that's not impossible.

 ### Universe made of mathematics

 The universe can easily be made out of nothing at all.
 Imagine that we live inside "the abstract structure of all of mathematics".
 Our experiences